 24 Now I (Paul) rejoice in my sufferings for your sake, and in my flesh I am filling up what is lacking in Christ’s afflictions for the sake of his body, that is, the church, 25 of which I became a minister according to the stewardship from God that was given to me for you, to make the word of God fully known, 26 the mystery hidden for ages and generations but now revealed to his saints.
 27 To them God chose to make known how great among the Gentiles are the riches of the glory of this mystery, which is Christ in you, the hope of glory.
 28 Him we proclaim, warning everyone and teaching everyone with all wisdom, that we may present everyone mature in Christ.

-Again we can see that these expectations from the Late Second Temple period alignment well with the work Christ was engaged in.
+Again we can see that these expectations from the Late Second Temple period align well with the work Christ was engaged in.
 The Lamb of God foresaw tribulation and death for himself in the process of redeeming the world, and for his chosen people as they continue in the power of the Holy Spirit as the firstfruits of salvation (2 Thessalonians 2:13-14).
-In this work our Lord continues to turn death into glory (1 Corinthians 15:53-57; 2 Corinthians 3:7-8).
+In this work our Lord continues to turn death into glory (1 Corinthians 15:53-57; 2 Corinthians 3:7-8), a work that began with the descendants of Abraham, Isaac, and Jacob (Israel).

 There is much more to learn about each of these topics and links have been provided to related articles.
 Those tagged with Read more lead you to related channel questions and their basic answers.
 Those tagged Discover more are part of a more in-depth study program.
 Any tagged with Learn more address methods, processes, and resources which can aid your approach to learning.
 All are free resources to assist you in gaining a more unfiltered view of God’s word.